-I work with AI, blockchain, distributed systems, databases, and infrastructure.
-The more I dig into these topics, the more I notice how much useful knowledge is buried in random docs, conference recordings, and conversations that never get written down properly.
+I work across AI, distributed systems, databases, and infrastructure.
+The deeper I go, the more I notice how much useful knowledge is scattered across docs, talks, and conversations that never get written down clearly.

-Everything here comes from something I've built, debugged, or spent way too long reading papers about.
-If it helped me understand something better, hopefully it does the same for you.
+Everything here comes from something I've built, debugged, or spent too long trying to understand.
+If it helped me think more clearly, it's worth writing down.

 How distributed databases actually work.
 Spanner, CockroachDB, ClickHouse, Apache Iceberg, and the real trade-offs between them.